jnkarim/Pokedex/README.md

-# Pokedex App
+# Pokédex App

-A fully responsive Pokédex built with **Next.js** and **React**.
-It fetches data from the [PokéAPI](https://pokeapi.co) and displays all Pokémon with filtering, sorting, and modal details.
-The UI is styled with **Tailwind CSS** and optimized for both desktop and mobile devices.
+A fully responsive retro-style Pokédex web app that gives off nostalgic vibes while being helpful for gamers who want quick Pokémon info.
+Built with Next.js and React, it fetches data from the PokéAPI and displays all Pokémon with filtering, sorting, and modal details.
+The UI is styled with Tailwind CSS and optimized for both desktop and mobile devices.

 ---